liang-sarah/F1_ML/README.md

 - tune each model with `tune_grid()` using the corresponding workflow, k-fold cross validation, and tuning grid
 - collect __root mean squared error (RMSE)__ metric of tuned models and find the lowest RMSE for each model

 <br />

+### `model_results_final.rda`
+The corresponding `.R` script file is not in here, but the results are saved in this `.rda` file.
+I analyzed the performance of the more noteworthy models: elastic net, polynomial regression, knn, and random forest.
+For a thorough explanation and interpretation of the parameters and performance of these models, refer to the completed presentation [here](https://liang-sarah.github.io/F1_ML/#Model_Results).

+After analyzing RMSE depending on the tuning parameters, I conclude the random forest model with parameters `mtry=5`, `trees=400`, and `min_n=20` is the best performing model.
+I use that model to fit on the testing split and once again analyze the RMSE.